Limit theory for point processes in manifolds: Proofs of Theorems -- Proofs of Theorems 3.1--3.3

-Let $X_{i,\ell,j}$ denote the $j$th point of $\Po_\lambda \cap \K_\ell \cap g_\ell(Q_{i,\ell})$, when these points are listed in a randomised order (cf. Section 4.2 of \cite{PY5}).
+Let $X_{i,\ell,j}$ denote the $j$th point of $\Po_\lambda\cap \K_\ell\cap g_\ell(Q_{i,\ell})$, when these points are listed in a randomized order; cf. Section 4.2 of \cite{PY5}.
 Then with obvious modifications, Lemmas 4.2 and 4.3 of \cite{PY5} still hold in the present setting.

-Now follow Section 4.3 of \cite{PY5}, but now defining the graph $G_\lambda := ({\cal V}_\lambda,{\cal E}_\lambda)$ as follows.
-The set ${\cal V}_\lambda$ consists of pairs $(i,\ell), 1\leq i \leq V_\ell(\lambda), \ell \in {\cal I}_0$, and the adjacency ${\cal E}_\lambda$ is given by $\{(i,\ell),(j,\ell')\} \in {\cal E}_\lambda$ if and only if the distance between $g_\ell(Q_{i,\ell}) \cap \K$ and $g_{\ell'}(Q_{j,\ell'}) \cap \K$ is at most $2 \alpha \lambda^{-1/m} \rho_\lambda$.
-With $S_{i,\ell}$ defined similarly to $S_i$ in \cite{PY5}, the variables $(S_{i,\ell}, (i,\ell) \in {\cal V}_\lambda)$ have $G_\lambda $ as a dependency graph.
+Now follow Section 4.3 of \cite{PY5}, but now defining the graph $G_\lambda:= ({\mathcal V}_\lambda,{\mathcal E}_\lambda)$ as follows.
+The set ${\mathcal V}_\lambda$ consists of pairs $(i,\ell), 1\leq i \leq V_\ell(\lambda), \ell\in{\mathcal I}_0$, and the adjacency ${\mathcal E}_\lambda$ is given by $\{(i,\ell),(j,\ell')\} \in{\mathcal E}_\lambda $ if and only if the distance between $g_\ell(Q_{i,\ell}) \cap\K$ and $g_{\ell'}(Q_{j,\ell'}) \cap\K$ is at most $2 \alpha\lambda^{-1/m} \rho_\lambda$.
+With $S_{i,\ell}$ defined similarly to $S_i$ in \cite{PY5}, the variables $(S_{i,\ell}, (i,\ell) \in{\mathcal V}_\lambda)$ have $G_\lambda$ as a dependency graph.